dgroomes/jdbc-playground/connection-check/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * DONE Check continuously
-* Add to the instructions to start the health check program, then over time start/stop the Postgres database and observe the connection status (consider renaming to "connection check" instead of "health check"?
+* Add to the instructions to start the connection check program, then over time start/stop the Postgres database and observe the connection status (consider renaming to "connection check" instead of "health check"?
 Health check has better marketing)